 Our Services include:

-The Pittsburgh Study is a long-term community-partnered research study based at the University of Pittsburgh and Children’s Hospital of Pittsburgh.
 The Pittsburgh Study partners with community members to learn together about child health and thriving and address root causes of inequity.
+The Study develops and tests interventions at different developmental stages and follows children and families in Allegheny County from before birth through high school.
+A long-term community-partnered research study based at the University of Pittsburgh and Children’s Hospital of Pittsburgh, the Pittsburgh Study partners with community members to learn together about child health and thriving and address root causes of inequity.
 The Study develops and tests interventions at different developmental stages and follows children and families in Allegheny County from before birth through high school.The goal of this health equity study is that “Every child in our region is healthy, thriving, and achieving their academic goals.”
 To do this, The Pittsburgh Study is partnering with communities to identify strengths and assets, developing and tailoring evidence-based, community-informed palliative interventions, and developing a child health data hub.
 UrbanKind Institute is involved in many parts of this project, as part of the Internal Advisory Team, the Policy & Place and Healthy Environments Strong Bodies committees, among others.
 Dr. Jamil Bey has also been central to the development of the Child Thriving Matrix to help neighborhood groups assess how their community is faring in supporting their children.

 Since the spring of 2020, UrbanKind Institute has held a central role in the Black Equity Coalition.
 This coalition of physicians, epidemiologists, health care practitioners, social scientists, community funders, and government officials has been working to prioritize the health of Black and brown residents of Western Pennsylvania.
 To date, this work has focused on responding to COVID-19, especially in terms of equity-related data collection and sharing, contact tracing, raising public awareness about the threat of COVID-19 and the importance of vaccines.
 The coalition has had a meaningful impact at the state, regional, and local levels.
 The coalition continues this work as it broadens to address the underlying factors causing health inequities.